Covariant Cherenkov Radiation and its Friction Force: Summary of results

 While the CRF force preserves the on-shell condition $p^2 = m^2u^2=m^2c^2$, this is not true for the Larmor radiation friction (LRF) force~\cite{larmor1897lxiii} which has a covariant generalization for a particle that undergoes four-acceleration $a^\mu$ in vacuum~\cite{barut1980electrodynamics}

 The LRF force is manifestly parallel to the particle four-velocity.
 The Larmor force must then be supplemented with an ad-hoc Schott term \cite{Schott:1912em} to satisfy the orthogonality, which was accomplished by the Lorentz-Abraham-Dirac (LAD) equation of motion for the radiation friction force~\cite{lorentz1952}.
 This formulation comes with well-documented issues concerning initial condition, causality, and runaway solutions~\cite{poisson1999introduction,spohn2004dynamics,Rohrlich:2007cl}.
 Clearly, the classical LRF force is not complete, and there have been many proposals to amend it \cite{caldirola1956new,Landau:1975pou,Ford:ra1993,Gralla:2009md,Price:2021zqq}.
+See also recent classical and quantum reviews of this phenomenon \cite{DiPiazza:2011tq,Burton:2014wsa,Blackburn:2019rfv,Gonoskov:2021hwf,Fedotov:2022ely}.

 Strikingly, Cherenkov radiation emitted by a uniformly moving particle creates a force that is naturally orthogonal to the particle four-velocity and thus intrinsically preserves the on-shell condition.
 It is the presence of the medium four-velocity $\eta^\mu$ that allows us to obtain a consistent CRF force.
-Such a four-vector is not available in the case of Larmor radiation in the true empty space, the vacuum.
-However, in our Universe there is no such state: the Universe has a preferred frame of reference defined by the CMB (cosmic microwave background) while being filled with matter and radiation moving with reference to this frame.
-Once the radiation-friction force is determined for particles accelerated with respect to this preferred reference frame of the Universe, defined by the four-vector $\eta^\mu$ of the CMB background, we can infer the corresponding universal radiation-friction force.
+Such a four-vector is not available in the case of Larmor radiation in the true empty space devoid of matter, the vacuum.
+However, in our Universe there is no such state: The Universe has a preferred cosmological frame of reference defined by the CMB (cosmic microwave background) while being filled with matter and radiation moving with reference to this frame \cite{Durrer:2015lza,ellis2012relativistic}.
+Once the radiation-friction force is determined for particles accelerated with respect to this preferred reference frame of the Universe, defined by the four-vector $\eta^\mu$ of the CMB background, we could infer the corresponding universal radiation-friction force.
 In general, this force may differ from the vacuum Larmor result, precisely because the additional four-vector $\eta^\mu$ enters the dynamics.

 We can estimate the strength of the Cherenkov radiation friction force for an ultrarelativistic electron (charge $e<0$, mass $m$, $\mathcal{V} \approx 1$) in water with index of refraction $n \approx 1.33$, approximately constant over the water transparency band.
 Then the magnitude of invariant Cherenkov acceleration $|a_\text{CRF}| \equiv \sqrt{-a_\text{CRF}^2}$ which corresponds to the magnitude of the three-acceleration experienced by the electron in its co-moving frame $\left.a^\mu_\text{CRF}\right|_\text{C} = (0,\boldsymbol{a}_c)$, $|a_\text{CRF}| = |\boldsymbol{a}_c| $ is